atlassian/data-center-helm-charts/docs/INSTALLATION.md

         claimName: <pvc_name>
 ```

-Although not required, local storage for the pods can also be configured at this stage.
+Local storage for the pods can also be configured at this stage.
 A `StorageClass` will need to be pre-provisioned to utilize this feature, as you can see in the [local storage example](examples/storage/aws/LOCAL_STORAGE.md).

 Having created the `StorageClass`, update `values.yaml` to make use of it: